-PROPERTY LINE-BIOSWALE-PATHWAY-PARKING-BOADWAY-BIOSWALE-PROPERTY LINE.
+PROPERTY LINE-BIOSWALE-PATHWAY-PARKING-ROADWAY-BIOSWALE-PROPERTY LINE.

 - 1. Starmwater conveyance:

-- · Designed for safe conveyance of the

-- 8:100 year storm event + Controls volume by absorption

-- 2. Stormeater treatment:

 - .
+Designed for safe conveyonce of the

+- 1:100 year storm event

+- .
+Controls volume by absorption

+- 2. Stormwater treatment;

-Capture of sediment:
+- · Capture of sediment.

-- + Reduction in organic nutrients. · Water optake by vegetation
+- Reduction in organic nutrients.

+- · Water optake by vegetation

-Best Management Practices for Residential Lots - Water Barrels & Cisterns in view of the climate change stalities of our region, the Bow River Basin is expected to remain or become even more susceptible to prolonged drought conditions, resulting in a future with reduced availability of water.
+Best Management Practices for Residential Lots - Water Barrels & Cisterns

+In view of the climate change realities of our region, the Bow Piner Basin is expected to remain or become even more susceptible to prolonged drought conditions, resulting in a future with reduced availability of water.

-Traditionally, stormwater has been considered a nulsance.
-However, over the last few decades, there has been a growing concern that this approach ultimately results in a significant degradation of water resources.
+Traditionally, stormwater has been considered a nuisance.
+However, over the last few decades, there has been a growing concern that this approachultimately results is a significant degradation of water resources.